ploegert/Performance.AspNetCore/README.md

 ### Expectations vs Reality

 * We had hoped that we'd get somewhere near 52,000 Request/Second per the [Asp.Net benchmarks](https://github.com/aspnet/benchmarks)
-* Based on a co-worker's earlier expirement to host a Java App in a VM, we were seeing that the vm hosted instances were getting 10,000 rps.
+* Based on a co-worker's earlier experiment to host a Java App in a VM, we were seeing that the vm hosted instances were getting 10,000 rps.
-* So we revised our expectation down to < 10,000 Req/Sec, hopeing that We'd see something similar in Azure App Service.
+* So we revised our expectation down to < 10,000 Req/Sec, hoping that We'd see something similar in Azure App Service.
-* A simple cursery test showed we scored a decidely sad < 1000 rps for a single server in Azure App Service.
+* A simple cursory test showed we scored a decidedly sad < 1000 rps for a single server in Azure App Service.
 * This is the point we decided to dig in a bit deeper to figure out where the bottleneck is and what would be performant.

 ### Testing Web App Base Requirements

 Before finding the optimal deployment mechanism (VM scale set vs App Service), the basis of our test was to first find the upper limit of what azure app service could handle.
-To make this a reproducable test, We used the following configuration/requirements:
+To make this a reproducible test, We used the following configuration/requirements:

 * The goal was to use the most basic of project with the bare minimum dependencies
 * use as much as the Default out of the box configuration - similar to executing ```dotnet new web```
 * Have two test cases:
   1. "**static**" web page - A web controller that given a "GET" request, would return back a string of characters - similar to the default "ValuesController" that generates an api/values endpoint that returns a string.
 As this is just a string of characters, we would expect that this would be best performant Controller call that would exist.
   2. "**status**" web page - A web controller that given a "GET" request, would grab the version of the binary dll, and return that back as a string.
-This would be expected to perform nearly the equivelent of the "Static" call, but perform slightly worse as it would need to do a file read to get the dll version.
+This would be expected to perform nearly the equivalent of the "Static" call, but perform slightly worse as it would need to do a file read to get the dll version.
 * Toward the last 3/4 of testing, it showed that the Static vs Status results were always roughly the same.
 So to simplify results & readout, we reduced the remaining tests to just examine the static endpoint for the remaining tests.
 * The azure deployment should consist of an ARM template that deploys:
     - Web Hosting Plan